-Mildew thrives in moist environments, so it's of little surprise that there's one part of your home that is highly susceptible to the scourge: the bathroom.
+Mildew thrives in moist environments, so it's of little surprise that there's one part of your home highly susceptible to the scourge: the bathroom.
 In order to prevent mildew from cropping up, there are a few steps you can take to tackle the area...

-Once you've gotten rid of the existing mildew, work to prevent it from coming back.
+Prevent Its Return: Once you've gotten rid of the existing mildew, work to prevent it from coming back.
 Two major ways to do so are with proper air circulation and light filtration.
-If you have a window keep it open (or at least cracked) as often as possible.
-Also keep the blinds up to let light into the room (a natural enemy of mold).
-If you don't have a window consider installing an exhaust fan to move the air around and dry things out a bit, and if you have low-energy light bulbs, try leaving them on for 10 to 15 minutes after showering.
+If you have a window, keep it open (or at least cracked) as often as possible.
+Also, keep the blinds up to let light into the room (a natural enemy of mold).
+If you don't have a window, consider installing an exhaust fan to move the air around and dry things out a bit, and if you have low-energy light bulbs, try leaving them on for 10 to 15 minutes after showering.
 If you plan on repainting, ask for a mildewcide additive to be added to the paint before it is mixed.
 If you are buying paint that is made specifically for a bathroom or kitchen it might already be in there, so ask an expert to see if it's needed.

-Lastly, try and keep the area clean.
-Hang towels, spray tiles with vinegar or store-bought cleaner regularly, and mop up any standing water as quickly as possible.
+Keep it Clean: Hang towels, spray tiles with vinegar or store-bought cleaner regularly, and mop up any standing water as quickly as possible.

 Any other suggestions?
 We'd love to hear 'em.

 - Re-edited from a post originally published August 8, 2008 - DF